avipars/CS-Resources/mips/notes.md

 ## Cache Formulas

+Block is composed of: Tag | Set | Offset

 tag + set = logbase2(# of blocks in cache)

 Size of main address – set – offset = tag